Formal GAGA for good moduli spaces: Proof of Theorem

 Applying $\Hom_{\O_X}(-,\G)$ to the first sequence and $\Hom_{\O_Y}(-,f^*\G)$ to the second, we get the exact sequences

 Since $f$ is flat, the first sequence remains exact if we apply $f^*$, so the rows in the following diagram are exact.
 The squares commute by naturality of the vertical arrows.

-We've already shown that the middle and right vertical arrows are isomorphisms, so the left vertical arrow must also be an isomorphism, completing the proof in the case where $\F$ is globally presented.
+We have already shown that the middle and right vertical arrows are isomorphisms, so the left vertical arrow must also be an isomorphism, completing the proof in the case where $\F$ is globally presented.

 \underline{Case 3}: Now we prove the general case.
 To check that the natural map $f^*\Hom_{\O_X}(\F,\G)\to\Hom_{\O_Y}(f^*\F,f^*\G)$ is an isomorphism, it is enough to find a cover of the final object of $Y$ so that it pulls back to an isomorphism.
 Since $\F$ is quasi-coherent, there is a cover of the final object of $X$ so that the pullback of $\F$ has a presentation.
 Pulling that cover back along $f$, we get a cover of the final object of $Y$ (here we're using exactness of $f^{-1}$ to say that the final object pulls back to the final object and that covers pull back to covers on canonical sites).
 On that cover, the map is an isomorphism by case 2.
 The construction of $\Hom$, the application of $f^*$, and the construction of the natural map are local on $X$, so the natural morphism constructed on the cover is the restriction of the natural morphism on $Y$. \end{proof}